-Marketing automation, on the other hand, is a way to look comprehensively at your audience’s behavior, from email to website to social media, and send them relevant content based on their demonstrated interests.
+Marketing automation, on the other hand, is a way to look comprehensively at your audience’s behavior, from email to website to social media, and send them relevant, personalized content based on their demonstrated interests.
 You’re seeing the leaves in all their detail and color.

 Marketing Automation Gets RESULTS